nixlang-wiki/nixlang-wiki/nix/derivation.md

 8. Install Check: verify successful installation
 9. Distribution: produce source distributions

 These phases may or may not apply based on the package you building.
 For instance, a single python script doesn't need a build step at all.
 A static website may not have a test suite to check anything.
-But by default `mkDerivation` will try defaults if they exist, for the most part specific to C compilation.
+But by default `mkDerivation` will try executing a phase if applicable, otherwise it is skipped.

 ## Language Specific Derivations from nixpkgs
 Nixpkgs provides many other wrapper functions on `derivation` specific to each language.
 The full list you can find in the source.